hyperweb-io/git-cors-proxy/README.md

 - Ensure the `tsconfig.json` file is properly included in your repository
 - Verify that all dependencies are correctly listed in `package.json`
 - Try redeploying after making changes

+If you see 502 errors:
+- Verify that the server is listening on `::` host in production
+- Check that the health check endpoint is responding correctly
+- Review the application logs for any startup errors

 ### Monitoring